This is THE list of Christmas Gift Ideas for Kids.

 Headphones: If they need their own pair, these are perfect.
 Comfortable & durable.

 Dino Dig: A dozen dino “eggs” that crack & chisel open to reveal a baby dino inside.
 Someone gave this to my son for his birthday & it was spot on.
-It was so cute watching them work intently hoping they were going to reveal the T-Rex. *There’s also a fossil dig kit!
+It was so cute watching them work intently hoping they were going to reveal the T-Rex. *For the dino lovers, there’s also a fossil dig kit version & this larger single fossil dig kit!

 Gemstone Dig: My kids are obsessed with rocks.
 This dig set has one giant “rock” that you chisel open to “mine” for gemstones.
 Another great & fun way to keep your kids occupied doing something they love—digging!